 On 19 August 2020 we launched a gull proofing property scheme for private buildings.
-Through a match funding arrangement, we will contribute 50% (up to a maximum of £2,000) towards the costs of gull proofing any buildings located in defined areas of Filey, Scarborough and Whitby town centres and seafronts.
-Please see the pdf maps below, which illustrate where the scheme applies.
+Through a match funding arrangement, we will contribute 50% (up to a maximum of £2,000) towards the costs of gull proofing any building located in the defined areas of Filey, Scarborough and Whitby towns.

 To apply for a financial contribution you will need to download, complete and submit the application form below to us.
 Terms and conditions apply, which are included in the application form.
 Please read them carefully before you apply.